 I'm no wizard of the writing industry.
-My biggest claim to fame is the fact that I have written more manuscripts that have went nowhere than most big name writers.
-Secondly, I started out to "get published" three times in my adult life.
-And still - my publishing credits were a single poem and two short stories-for several years.
-Unless my hundreds of blog posts counted.
+My biggest claim to fame is the fact that I have written more manuscripts that remain on my hard drive than most big name writers have published.

-Those first few years, I stumbled and fumbled around the internet, trying to figure out how best to pursue my writing dream.
-Because I planned to prove the third time is indeed charming.
-How?
-By garnering a publishing contract (which I did land first in 2014 for a short story and in 2018 for multiple novellas).
+The first few years after I started writing full-time, I stumbled and fumbled around the internet, trying to figure out how best to pursue my writing dream.
+What was it?
+Landing a publishing contract (which I did in 2014 for a short story and in 2018 for multiple novellas).

 Along the way, though, I've found incredible resources to help me.
 That's what this page is all about.
 Sure, you could scroll through the "Writing" category on my blog and find these things.

 OR save precious time (because you'd rather be writing) and scan the listings here, click the link, and get to the information you want instantly.

 There aren't enough hours in a day, so I'm in favor of the one-click method.